 Shopify has also shared how they make an effort to establish accessibility testing.

 “At Shopify, our mission is to make commerce better for everyone. […] To us, a quality web product means a few things: certainly beautiful design, engaging copy, and a fantastic user experience, but just as important are inclusivity and the principles of universal design,” said Shopify Front End Development Lead David Newton.

-“We take our mission to heart, so it’s important that Shopify products are useable and useful to all our users.”
+“We take our mission to heart, so it’s important that Shopify products are usable and useful to all our users.”

 Instead of creating an “Accessibility Team” they instead focused on creating a more inclusive and accessible culture and implementing new processes into already established product teams.
 Additionally, a large component of this culture shift was dispelling the myth that accessibility meant lacking function or design.

 Shopify acknowledged that making things more accessible was certainly a challenge since it wasn’t something they regularly thought about before.
 However, just by making some small changes like writing more semantic HTML, applying closed captioning, or just documenting common accessibility requirements, they were able to outline clear expectations for developer and designers, while making the organization more accessible to a larger audience.

 With the help of accessibility testing tools such as AChecker, Color Oracle, NoCoffee, and WAVE, it was also much easier to go in and adjust the components that were already working well without starting over.